SIGSTACKFAULT/bevy-website/content/learn/book/ecs/custom-queries.md

 }
 ```

 Unlike [`Query`](../systems-queries) arguments which are regular old references, in a custom query we write `&'static`.
-This is just a contrivance to avoid having to constantly write lifetime parameters on any function that uses.
+This is just a contrivance to avoid having to constantly write lifetime parameters on any system that uses the query.
 [Read more about why below.](#why-the-static)

 ## Why the `&'static`?